 However, don’t let these guidelines stop you.
 I once worked at a coffee shop that only served cold brew and only used a single-origin coffee from Ethiopia for cold brew.
 I’ve made every coffee I drink during the summer using an iced coffee method, and since I mostly buy blends for the house, that’s usually what’s being iced.
 Iced coffee and cold brew can bring out vastly different flavors within the same coffee, so if you're an avid coffee drinker, you too can explore the varieties while staying refreshed and caffeinated.

-With Trade’s coffee subscriptions, we can help you find exactly what you’re looking for by connecting you to local roasters near and far.
+With Trade’s tailored iced and cold brew coffee plans, we can help you find exactly what you’re looking for by connecting you to local roasters near and far.
 Get started today!

 Sources